vbookshelf/myOfflineAi-ChatConsole/README.md

 ### Key innovations

-- Single-file architecture
+- Single-file architecture (Low barrier to tinkering)
-- Double-click to run
+- Double-click to run (More accessible to non-programmers)

 The innovations are not in the creation of new technologies, but in the unique combination and application of existing ones to create a multimodal offline user experience and to take advantage of the speed and power of "Ai-as-a-developer."